 front of an active low passing by.
 (Evert Wesker, Amsterdam, The Netherlands)

-Papagayo A violet northeasterly fall wind on the Pacific coast of Nicaragua and Guatemala.
+Papagayo A violent northeasterly fall wind on the Pacific coast of Nicaragua and Guatemala.
 It consists of the cold air mass of a norte which has overridden the mountains of Central America.
 See also TEHUANTEPECER.

 Santa Ana A strong, hot, dry wind blowing out into San Pedro Channel from the southern California desert through Santa Ana Pass.